-Highest scoring games in single categories or across all categories will receive awards.
+High scoring games in single categories or across all categories will receive awards as the judges see fit.
 Other awards are given based on judges' or people's choice.
 Teams compete only within their own middle school or high school division.